KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 Beidou's N1 ranges from 21.0 to 21.167 KN1 [https://youtu.be/3uubYN2WP74](https://youtu.be/3uubYN2WP74)

-Note that Beidou's N1 and Razor's N1 stagger values correlate to my findings on their shatter values vs Cryo Abyss mage shield.
+Note that Beidou's N1 and Razor's N1 stagger values correlate to my findings on their Shatter values vs Cryo Abyss mage shield.
 I have lvl1 Razor so the result of ~0.66-0.67U of his N1 should be accurate \(since the damage to shield is neglectable\).
-Using average stagger values we can calculate Beidou's N1 shatter value = 21.1/27.9\*0.66 = ~0.499 which correlates for my previous result of 0.5U.
+Using average stagger values we can calculate Beidou's N1 Shatter value = 21.1/27.9\*0.66 = ~0.499 which correlates for my previous result of 0.5U.
 Also note that this is not the case for Chongyun.
 At first I assumed Chong's N1 to be 0.65U.
 Calculating it from stagger values it should be around 0.61U.
 18 N1s is 10.98U which suggests that Chong should've had one more attack before breaking 12U shield which was not the case.

 Did lvl 20 Chong deal too much damage or there is something else I did not consider?